Education for Girls

 When developing this I decided that to ensure the success of students it would be important to provide the girls with more than just a place at a school and let them 'sink or swim', certainly there is an element of character building here but at the same time I feel it is important to aim for success, rather than hoping for it.

-If you are interested in supporting this program, I would love your feedback and you can make a donation either on this site (where we pay less fees) or on GoFundMe.
+If you are interested in supporting this program, I would love your feedback and you can make a donation either on this site or on the Kusasa site where you can also see more details of the program and the girls.
+We do have a GofundMe page but the fees are higher than donating direct onto the site.
+Thank you.